 Women empowerment is also done through dedicated programmes for adult literacy, financial literacy, health, hygiene and sanitation, and other such awareness programmes.

 AROH has joined hands to meet the ambitious targets of the Indian government’s Swachh Bharat Mission which plans to eliminate open defecation by 2019.

 Based on the results of need assessment, toilets are constructed in schools having none or inadequate toilet facility.
 Defunct and unused school toilets are repaired and put to good use, thereby saving resources.

 AROH also builds individual household latrines to create ODF villages.
 So far more than 10,000 IHHL units have been constructed by AROH.

-Through its various programmes, AROH undertakes to improve the health of all sections of community, with a special focus on women and children.
+Through its various programmes, AROH undertakes to improve the health of all sections of the communities, with a special focus on women and children.